nataliatesarova/Hot-Cup/README.md

 - Bootstrap: Front-end CSS framework for design consistency.
 - PostgreSQL
 - Balsamiq: Tool used for wireframe creation.
-- LucidChart: Platform for designing the database schema.
+- : Platform for designing the database schema.
 - Font Awesome: Source for icons.
 - Chrome Dev Tools: Used for development and responsive testing.
 - Git: Version control through Gitpod terminal for commits and pushes to GitHub.